 Policy 18.1.1.12 provides for the development of a new town centre and Key Activity Centre at Ravenswood, being a place of commerce and community and creating opportunities for business and employment required by a growing population.
-Ravenswood is intended to be complementary to the existing historic towns of Rangiora and Kaiapoi, being a new town whose land ownership pattern enables the development of a comprehensively planned town centre.
-These traits mean Ravenswood is capable of offering economic opportunities that will help stem retail and employment leakage to Christchurch, and contribute to the resilience and selfsufficiency of the District economy.
-The Business 1 zoning and new rules with design-related assessment criteria will allow new business activities to establish while creating a new town of high urban design quality.
+The Business 1 zoning and new rules with design-related principles and assessment matters will allow new business activities to establish while creating a new town of high urban design quality.